pderichs/kalkulator/README.md

 ## TODO List

-- BUG: More tests for and
-- BUG: More tests for xor
 - BUG: googletest has the possibility to generate test cases on the fly - replace our current map-based solution with that (see e.g. execute_lisp_tests)
 - BUG: Cell does not check for numbers (expect_number)
 - FEAT: Mulitiple cell selection